-After your baby is born, they can be transferred to Seattle Children’s Level IV NICU, where they’ll receive the highest level of care after treatment.
-Seattle Children’s is the first hospital in Washington to have a Level IV NICU.
+After your baby is born, they can be transferred to Seattle Children’s Level IV Neonatal Intensive Care Unit (NICU), where they’ll receive the highest level of care.

 Surgery for Imperforate Anus